March 3, 2020 at 10:16 p.m.

 You must take good care of yourselves.
 If you are not feeling well, please rest at home.
 In this way, you can safeguard your own health and also reduce the risk of transmitting any infection to others.

-I fully recognize and deeply respect your great commitment to your field placements and the populations we serve.
+I fully recognize and deeply respect your great commitment to your practicum placements and the populations we serve.
 Be assured that CSSW deans will continue to monitor the situation closely.
-In consultation with Columbia health experts and the NYC Department of Health, any plans for possible adjustments to field placement obligations will be communicated to all students by Dean Kathryne Leak.
+In consultation with Columbia health experts and the NYC Department of Health, any plans for possible adjustments to practicum placement obligations will be communicated to all students by Dean Kathryne Leak.

 Throughout this time, we must support one another.
 Assistant Deans Moira Curtain (Advising) and Karma Lowe (Diversity, Equity & Inclusion) will be facilitating a community dialogue next Wednesday, March 11, from noon to 2:00 p.m., in Room C06, to provide a supportive space for all in our CSSW community to share how you’re feeling about the COVID-19 outbreak and the pervasive reporting about the virus.